Which Credit Card Should You Pay Off First? Smallest Balance or Highest Rate?

 by Andrea Norris-McKnight

-According to the Federal Reserve, as of the third quarter of 2023, there was over $17.29 trillion in consumer debt in the U.S. So, a lot of people are asking the same question: Which debt should we pay off first?
+According to the Federal Reserve, as of the first quarter of 2024, there was over $17.69 trillion in consumer debt in the U.S. So, a lot of people are asking the same question: Which debt should we pay off first?

 It’s surprising to some folks that the right answer isn’t the same for everyone.
 For most people, the best payoff strategy will be one of two popular methods of getting out of debt: The Snowball or The Avalanche.
 One focuses on the highest rate debt first, and the other on the smallest balance.